nekooee/telegram-group-manager-bot/README.md

    This will keep the bot running after you close the terminal.
 Logs will be written to `bot.log`.

-3. To check if it’s running:
+3. To check if it's running:

    ```bash
    ps aux | grep group_manager_bot.py